Boreal

 From A Defeat for Women by Dalal Al-Bizri, Lebanese sociologist and columnist for the pan-Arab daily Al-Hayat

 A layman writing about Islamic jurisprudence is not unlike going swimming fully clothed, metaphorically speaking.
 You are constantly in danger of being dragged beneath the waves of your own logic as you struggle to explain things that, on the surface (pun intended), seem to defy common sense.
-There is method, however, to the madness in the law that would bring structure to the lives of those who willingly submit to the Will of Allah, the meaning of “Muslim.”

 In order of importance, the four main sources of Islamic jurisprudence: